filipelsilva/dotfiles-public/README.md

 This is the part of the config that I don't consider very portable.
 It piggybacks on the vimrc described above, and adds many plugins, in order to leverage Neovim's LSP capabilities.
-I include a colorscheme as well (Gruvbox really is the best), and `fzf` is joined by another plugin, fzf.vim, that adds integration with ripgrep and some other packages, to provide some quite useful functions.
+I include a colorscheme as well (Gruvbox really is the best), and `fzf` is joined by Telescope, which is Neovim only and also works really well (warning: it is slower with large folders, e.g. your home folder).
+The plugins are manager using packer.nvim instead of minpac (a variable is declared before sourcing .vimrc to stop minpac from installing itself on Neovim).

-The plugin declarations are in the function PackInit (that already existed in the vimrc file but is overwritten here).

 ### zathurarc